torikraju/angular-crud-project/README.md

 ## Prerequisite
 1. Install Node.js
 2. To install http-server globally : `npm install http-server -g`
-3. And install json server : `npm install -g json-server'`
+3. And install json-server : `npm install -g json-server'`

 ## How to run
 1. To run http server use this code: `http-server [path] [options]` and see this [link](https://www.npmjs.com/package/http-server) for details.
-2. To install http-server globally : `npm install http-server -g`
+2. To run json-server create a directory and create a json file named db.json
-3. And install json server : `npm install -g json-server'`
+3. cd to directory and  run `json-server db.json`